liren2515/MLProject1/README.md

 - max_iters: the maximum number of iterations taken for GD/SGD;
 - gamma: the step size for GD/SGD;

+We exclude invalid variables whoes value can be -999.0, and consider polynomial/power-series/sine feature augmentation.
+The augmented features are normalized to have zero-means and unit-variances.
+We apply 10-fold cross validation.
+More details can be found in our report.

 The test results will be saved in ./results automatically.

 0. Best Result (which will give you 0.813/0.717 for the accurayc/F1 score):